sysdiglabs/sysdig-aws-workshop-instructions/docs/getting-started/access-sysdig-environment.md

 ---

 {: .goal }
->At the completion of this section, you will have access to your Sysdig Secure account and are able to login to Sysdig Secure and see the Sysdig Secure dashboard.
+>At the end of this section, you will have access to your Sysdig Secure account and will be able to log in to Sysdig Secure and view the Sysdig Secure dashboard.

 ## Accessing Your Sysdig Environment